Bahn-X/swift-composable-navigator/Docs/PathBuilders.md

 ```

 This is example basically states: Whatever path I get, the first element should be a defined screen.

+### Empty path builder
+The empty path builder does not build any screen and just returns nil for all screens.
+You can use .empty as a stub.

 ### Implementing custom path builder
 As an applications routing tree grows, the number of possible routing paths increases.
 To avoid code duplication, use any of these three patterns: